Credit: Princess Diana Archive/Hulton Royals Collection/Getty Images

 Imagine Meghan Markle standing before her dress the night before her wedding, considering.
 Instead of a white column of lace or a dramatic froth of translucent charmeuse, she touches the sleeve of a russet red gown, trimmed with mink and gold-embroidered, the skirt heavy with heirloom jewels.
 This is the dress she'll wear down the aisle.

-While this seems like a shocking pick in 2018, prior to the 20th century this would have been the norm for wealthy European brides.
+While this seems like a shocking pick today, prior to the 20th century this would have been the norm for wealthy European brides.
 Pristine, white, fairy-tale wedding dresses, to be worn once and then tucked away, weren't the standard until relatively recently.
 Before then, colored dresses were the norm for brides of all classes.

 While a few historic women wore white gowns to the altar over the centuries -- including Mary Queen of Scots in 1558 -- it wasn't until Queen Victoria debuted a white silk-spun gown at her wedding to Prince Albert in 1840 that the look really took root.
 Side-stepping the usual fur, gold embroidery, and rich colors that were the norm among the aristocracy at the time, Victoria stepped out of her carriage wearing a simple white dress accented with Honiton lace, and traded her crown for a wreath of orange blossoms and myrtle.